 Tip 1: Naukluft, Namibia

-The first time that Henk ever sits on a horse, starts right away.
-The view consists of endless views of the vast surroundings of Naukluft and Sossus-vlei (Namib-Naukluft National Park) in West African Namibia.
-The desert in this area counts 55 million years, making it one of the oldest in the world.
-We are on the side where the loose sand turns into rocks and lightly covered mountains.
-I ride away on my white Arab once in a while to make a gallop, because a terribly free feeling gives me.
-As if we disappear into the wide, desolate mountain landscape.
-Once in a while a springbok hops by and in the distance we see a herd of zebras watching us curiously.
-Furthermore it’s quiet and there’s no soul to be seen.
-Read HERE our report about Namibia..
+The first time Henk ever sits on a horse, starts off right away.
+The view consists of endless vistas of the vast surroundings of Naukluft and Sossusvlei (Namib-Naukluft National Park) in West African Namibia.
+The desert from this area is 55 million years old, making it one of the oldest in the world.
+We are on the side where the loose sand changes into rocks and lightly overgrown mountains.
+Every now and then I ride away on my white Arabian to make a gallop, because it gives an amazingly free feeling.
+As if we disappear in the wide, desolate mountain landscape.
+Occasionally a springbok hops past and in the distance we see a herd of zebras watching us curiously.
+Other than that it is quiet and not a soul to be seen.
+Read our report on Namibia HERE .

-Desert Homestead offers several trips that run right through the country.
-Try a sundowner: after more than an hour on the road with the friendly South African guide Meldinda van den Berg, one of the many beautiful places is selected where a colleague waits with snacks and drinks until the sun goes down.
-The horses rest a bit, only to return home after half an hour under a clear starry sky.
+Desert Homestead offers various trips that run across the country.
+Try a sundowner: after more than an hour on the road with the friendly South African guide Meldinda van den Berg, one of the many beautiful spots is selected where a colleague waits with snacks and drinks until the sun goes down.
+The horses rest a bit, to return home after half an hour under a clear starry sky.
 Multi-day trips are also possible.
 A wonderful experience: alone in the world with your horse.
-A three-hour sundowner trip costs around €80 per person, including drinks and snacks.
+A three-hour sundowner trip costs approximately €80 pp, including drinks and snacks.

 2. Hella & Akureyri, Iceland